indancisive/InvestED/README.md

 ## What we built it with:

-Goldman Sachs Marquee API - Used to retrieve raw investing and financial information on stocks UIKit - Web CSS framework
+Goldman Sachs Marquee API - Used to retrieve raw investing and financial information on stocks\n

+UIKit - Web CSS framework

 Javascript -

 Python - Backend

 Django - Frontend

 SQLite - Database Storage